RevenueCat/revenuecat-expo-replit-framework/README.md

 - Clear Metro cache: `npx expo start --clear`

 **No subscriptions showing?**
-- Check API keys in `constants/RevenueCat.ts`
+- Check API keys are set in Replit Secrets (Tools > Secrets)
 - Verify products are configured in RevenueCat dashboard
 - Review the Profile tab for debug information